dotnet/dnceng/src/SecretManager/Microsoft.DncEng.SecretManager/Readme.md

 This tool is used to track and rotate the secrets in one or more key vaults, and to validate the usages of the same.
 This is done through a yaml manifest file for each vault, and json settings files for each service.

 ## Manifest Files
-A manifest file describes the expected state of a single secret store (currently only Azure Key Vault, but support for other stores can be added easily).
+A manifest file describes the expected state of a single secret store (for example, Azure Key Vault).
 The manifest contains an inventory of all secrets and the information required to generate/rotate them.
 The format is as follows.
 ```yaml
 # The destination secret store.
 All the secrets described in this document will be placed in here.
 storageLocation: